azureprofessional/azure-concept/1000 - Basic Infrastructure/1600-Storage.md

 ### Data disk

 A data disk is a VHD that's attached to a virtual machine to store application data, or other data you need to keep.
 Data disks are registered as SCSI drives and are labeled with a letter that you choose.
-Each data disk has a maximum capacity of 4095 GB.
 The size of the virtual machine determines how many data disks you can attach to it and the type of storage you can use to host the disks.

 Azure creates an operating system disk when you create a virtual machine from an image.
 If you use an image that includes data disks, Azure also creates the data disks when it creates the virtual machine.
 Otherwise, you add data disks after you create the virtual machine.